vrtmrz/obsidian-livesync/updates.md

 Hooray for open source, and generous licences, and the sharing of knowledge by experts.

 #### Version history
+- 0.23.17:
+  - Improved:
+    - Overall performance has been improved by using PouchDB 9.0.0.
+    - Configuration mismatch detection is refined.
+We can resolve mismatches more smoothly and naturally.
+    More detail is on `troubleshooting.md` on the repository.
+  - Fixed:
+    - Customisation Sync will be disabled when a corrupted configuration is detected.
+      Therefore, the Device Name can be changed even in the event of a configuration mismatch.
+  - New feature:
+    - We can get a notification about the storage usage of the remote database.
+      - Default: We will be asked.
+      - If the remote storage usage approaches the configured value, we will be asked whether we want to Rebuild or increase the limit.
 - 0.23.16:
   - Maintenance Update:
     - Library refining (Phase 1 - step 2).
 There are no significant changes on the user side.